 DEWALT DCP580B Hand Planer

 The Dewalt DCP580B uses a brushless motor that provides a maximum runtime of 32,000 cuts per minute and can achieve an impressive removal rate with 5/64 inch depth of cut.
 It weighs 6.7 LBS, which is slightly heavy for a hand planer but the additional power makes up for the weight.

-Unlike many of the other hand planers, it is a cordless type, which makes awkward planning such as window frames much easier and hassle-free.
-If you are going to be using the tool for long periods of time and on heavy duty wood, it is also designed for comfort with an ergonomic design, which is a big bonus.
+Unlike many of the other hand planers, it is a cordless type.
+This makes awkward planning such as window frames much easier and hassle-free.
+If you are going to be using the tool for long periods of time and on heavy duty wood, it is also designed for comfort.
+This comes with an ergonomic design, which is a big bonus.

 Other features that are worthy of a mention include a Poly-V drive belt for additional durability and a calibrated depth adjustment knob for maximum control of the hand planer.
 It is a high quality power tool that also features front and back aluminium shoes for precision cuts for the ultimate finish.

 Overall, the Dewalt DCP580B is the best cordless planer and offers features to further improve your planning ability for the best finish.
 For peace of mind, this hand planer also comes with Dewalt’s reputable 3 year limited warranty.Check it Out

 The Bosch uses a 6.5 Amp motor that delivers 16,500 RPM, which is more than enough to cut through a wide variety of wood.
 It is a 3 1/4 inch with a dual mount fence that improves the guidance of the cut, which is very useful and prevents flexing.

 In order to increase the life span of this hand planer, Bosch have designed protected the blade by using a spring loaded stand with a tool resting spot.
 It is even very safe with a on/off locking mechanism to prevent accidental start-ups.